htmfilho/htmfilho.github.io/_posts/2021/2021-02-28-adapter-go-redis.md

 }
 {% endhighlight %}

-Comparing to the [Redigo implementation](https://github.com/htmfilho/blog-examples/tree/b2f9e8b69cfe2d08befc78ee428859bccdeea686/caching), notice that we only changed the body of the methods and kept the signatures intact.
+Comparing to the [Redigo implementation](https://github.com/htmfilho/blog-examples/tree/b2f9e8b69cfe2d08befc78ee428859bccdeea686/caching), we only changed the body of the methods and kept the signatures intact.
 A complete example of this code is available in the [blog's repo](https://github.com/htmfilho/blog-examples/tree/ed29864a4ea3d30875f7d3b9375e823b543cc025/caching).
-To check whether everything was still working, I ran the tests there:
+To check whether everything is still working, I run the tests:

     $ cd blog-examples/caching
     $ go test

-All unit tests passed without changes.
+All unit tests pass without changes.
 It means the application can gracefully evolve over time with the freedom to upgrade existing libraries or move to better ones all together without concerns.
 Of course, moving to another library requires you to perform more tests including integration and performance, but doing it without further code changes is a huge gain.